domeffe/bitcoin-bip-sfqmr/README.md

 Freezing only very old coins (pre‑2013) that are already cryptographically vulnerable prevents any future narrative that governments or developers could arbitrarily freeze inconvenient addresses today, which are still cryptographically protected.
 It removes the narrative weapon used by “full‑opt‑in” maximalists who argue that any precedent could later be applied to modern and secure addresses.

+## Alternative to an Indefinite Freeze (The 50‑Year Security Vault)

+### Mechanism
+- **Vulnerable outputs** (pre‑2013, non‑quantum‑resistant) are frozen for a **fixed period of 50 solar years**.
+- During this period, they cannot be spent, transferred, or re‑activated.

+### Automatic / Consensus Renewal
+- At the end of the 50‑year term, the protocol performs an **automatic cryptographic status check**.
+- If the risk of **Indistinguishability** persists — meaning it is still impossible to reliably differentiate the original owner from a quantum attacker — the freeze is **extended for another 50 years** via soft‑fork.
+- This renewal cycle repeats until the cryptographic environment guarantees that ownership can be proven without ambiguity.

+### Political Rationale
+- This option **preserves long‑term theoretical property rights**, since the freeze is not permanent but periodically re‑evaluated.
+- It **neutralizes the immediate systemic risk** posed by quantum‑vulnerable legacy coins.
+- It prevents sudden **inflationary pressure** from the potential reactivation of Satoshi‑era coins.
+- It ensures **market stability across generations**, while avoiding any narrative of arbitrary or politically motivated intervention.

 **In summary:** Bitcoin must remain immutable only if it stays resistant to cryptographic attacks.
 A partially opt-in quantum patch represents the right compromise to balance immutability with the preservation of network integrity.